SAP-samples/btp-terraform-mooc-terra1/units/unit_3_1/README.md

 ```
 As `error_message` we added a plain string which is good enough in our setup.

-We use the same approch to satisfy the constraint for the stage of the subaccount which leads us to the following code:
+We use the same approach to satisfy the constraint for the stage of the subaccount which leads us to the following code:

 ```terraform
 variable "subaccount_stage" {